Smoothing Policies and Safe Policy Gradients: Introduction

 \section{Introduction}

-Reinforcement Learning~\citep[RL,][]{sutton2018reinforcement} has achieved astounding successes in games~\citep{mnih2015human,silver2018general,OpenAI_dota, alphastarblog}, matching or surpassing human performance in several occasions.
-However, the much anticipated applications of RL to real-world tasks such as robotics~\citep{kober2013reinforcement}, autonomous driving~\citep{okuda2014survey} and finance~\citep{li2014online} seem still far.
-The reasons of this delay have to do with the very nature of RL, which relies on the repeated interaction of the learning machine with the surrounding environment, \eg a manufacturing plant, a trafficked road, a stock market.
+Reinforcement Learning~(RL)~\citep{sutton2018reinforcement} has achieved astounding successes in games~\citep{mnih2015human,silver2018general,OpenAI_dota, alphastarblog}, matching or surpassing human performance in several occasions.
+However, the much-anticipated applications of RL to real-world tasks such as robotics~\citep{kober2013reinforcement}, autonomous driving~\citep{okuda2014survey} and finance~\citep{li2014online} seem still far.
+This technological delay may be due to the very nature of RL, which relies on the repeated interaction of the learning machine with the surrounding environment, \eg a manufacturing plant, a trafficked road, a stock market.
 The trial-and-error process resulting from this interaction is what makes RL so powerful and general.
 However, it also poses significant challenges in terms of sample efficiency~\citep{recht2018tour} and safety~\citep{amodei2016concrete}.

-In Reinforcement Learning, the term \textit{safety} can actually refer to a variety of problems~\citep{garcia2015comprehensive}.
-Of course, the general concern is always the same: to avoid or limit \textit{damage}.
+In reinforcement learning, the term \textit{safety} can actually refer to a variety of problems~\citep{garcia2015comprehensive}.
+The general concern is always the same: avoiding or limiting \textit{damage}.
 In financial applications, it is typically a loss of money.
-In robotics and autonomous driving, one should also consider direct damage to people and machines.
-In this work, we do not make assumptions on the nature of the damage, but we assume it is entirely encoded in the scalar reward signal that is presented to the agent in order to evaluate its actions.
+In robotics and autonomous driving, one should also consider direct damage to people and property.
+In this work, we do not make assumptions about the nature of the damage, but we assume it is entirely encoded in the scalar reward signal that is presented to the agent in order to evaluate its actions.
 Other works~\citep[\eg][]{turchetta2016safe} employ a distinct safety signal, separate from rewards.